miurahr/inflate64/README.rst

 .. image:: https://badge.fury.io/py/inflate64.svg
     :target: https://badge.fury.io/py/inflate64

-The inflate64 is a python package to provide an ``Inflater`` class to decompress with Enhanced Deflate algorithm.
+The inflate64 is a python package to provide ``Deflater`` and ``Inflater`` class to compress and decompress with Enhanced Deflate compression algorithm.

 The project status is in ``Alpha`` stage.